-The Highway Superintendent for Swatara Township is Todd M. Webb.
+The Public Works Director for Swatara Township is Todd M. Webb.
 Mr. Webb has over 17 years of experience with local government Public Works and over 20 years in municipal government.

 The department is currently staffed with 19 employees including 2 Crew leaders, a diesel mechanic, light truck mechanic, equipment mechanic, 10 Highway Maintenance employees and 4 Parks and Recreation employees.

-Core responsibilities for the Highway Department include street sweeping, roadside vegetation control, roadside mowing, pothole and road repairs, leaf collection, leaf and wood compost processing, line painting, winter maintenance, vehicle and equipment maintenance.
+Core responsibilities for the Public Works Department include street sweeping, roadside vegetation control, roadside mowing, pothole and road repairs, leaf collection, leaf and wood compost processing, line painting, winter maintenance, vehicle and equipment maintenance.

 Parks and Recreation employees core responsibilities include maintenance of the 17 public parks and buidling’s in Swatara Township.
 Maintenance includes play piece maintenance and inspections, plumbing and electrical maintenance and repairs, mowing and landscape maintenance, winter maintenance, HVAC and general building maintenance.